 This is a documentary about gay culture in 1980s New York.
 It focuses on the drag balls, competitive pageants of female impersonation, and speaks to many of the characters who have found a place to thrive.
 It really needs to be seen to be understood.

-It covers a whistle stop tour of gay slang from the era including reading, throwing shade, realness and voguing.
+It covers a whistlestop tour of gay slang from the era including reading, throwing shade, realness and voguing, much of which is now mainstream.
 And my is there some impressive voguing.
-The dance craze appropriated and popularized by Madonna here takes on a whole new meaning as men who devote their lives to the art throw unbelievable shapes on the dancefloor with breathtaking agility.
+The dance craze appropriated and popularized by Madonna here takes on a whole new meaning as people such as Willi Ninja devote their lives to the art throw unbelievable shapes on the dancefloor with breathtaking agility.

 It’s a fascinating look at gender identities too.
 In the late 80s people’s understanding of identities such as the difference between a drag queen and a transgender woman was less well established and the lines are more fuzzy here.
 What permeates this documentary is an admirable indifference to gender, where being who you want to be is more important than who the clothes are marketed to.
 Some gay men, for example, dress as soldiers or business executives to go to a ball.
 It’s about aspiration more than just female impersonation.